ravinderkumard/AI_LangChain/105_Mini_Project_Invoice_Extractor/README.md

     -   Ensures the output from LLM is parsed and validated into structured, type-safe Python objects.
     -   Automatically provides formatting instructions to LLM so that it knows how to return data in a machine readable way.

+        **Points to Note**: Define structure of output, output is parsed, validated into structured, type-safe python object.

 **Why Use It?**
 Without a parser, LLMs return unstructured text that's hard to trust or automate.
 With PydanticOutputParser, you can: